codess-aus/PL-900/PowerApps.md

 **List box control**.
 This control displays all items from the list in the user screen.
 You cannot search for items with this control and the screen scroll size will expand significantly.

+You should use the List Box control to show all the information from a data source.
+To show the selected information, you need to edit the properties.

+A **Data Table control** shows information in a matrix format like rows and columns.

+You should use the **Add picture control** to allow taking full resolution photos and update them to a data source.

 **Drop down control**.
 This control can conserve the screen scroll size, displaying only the selected item.
 However, you cannot search for items with this control and all data sources are loaded at once, resulting in a potential low performance.